IBM/ibm-commonui-operator/README.md

   oc get commonwebuis.operators.ibm.com
   oc describe commonwebuis.operators.ibm.com example-commonwebui oc get commonwebuis.operators.ibm.com example-commonwebui -o yaml

-  oc get legacyheaders.operators.ibm.com
-  oc describe legacyheaders.operators.ibm.com example-legacyheaderservice oc get legacyheaders.operators.ibm.com example-legacyheaderservice -o yaml
   ```

-  If there are nodes for the `commonwebuis` or `legacyheaders` instances, the nodes are deployed successfully.
+  If there are nodes for the `commonwebuis` instances, the nodes are deployed successfully.

-  Additionally, you can check the logs for each of deployed container.
+  Additionally, you can check the logs for each of deployed containers for any errors.

 - Check the logs for a deployed container: